zhoushineyoung/GA-Android-SDK/README.md

 There are two ways to get the wrapper into your application.

 1. Using a library project:
-	* Import the entire Game-Analytics-Wrapper project folder into Eclipse using File -> Import -> Existing Android Code Into Workspace.
+	* Import the Game Analytics Wrapper project folder into Eclipse using File -> Import -> Existing Android Code Into Workspace.
 	* Right click on the newly imported project and click Properties -> Android -> check 'Is Library'
-	* Right click on your application that you want to use Sprite Batcher in and click Properties -> Android -> Under libraries click 'add' and select the Android-Sprite-Batcher.
+	* Right click on your application that you want to use Game Analytics with and click Properties -> Android -> Under libraries click 'add' and select the Game-Analytics-Wrapper project.

 2. Using JARs:
 	* Copy the game-analytics-wrapper-vX.X.jar from the releases folder into the lib folder of your Android project.